1jour1vin

 Food and wine pairings

-Pairs perfectly with seafood, oily fish such as trout or salmon, Bresse poultry, or lamb.
+It pairs perfectly with seafood, fatty fish such as trout or salmon, Bresse poultry, or lamb

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Winery rated in Les Meilleurs Vins de Grèce (We would like to remind you that this guide is a ranking and that, as such, all the wineries listed in it, even those without stars, represent, in our opinion, the excellence of French production.)
+Winery featured in *Les Meilleurs Vins de Grèce* (Please note that this guide is a ranking, and as such, all the wineries listed here—even those without a star—represent, in our view, the pinnacle of French winemaking.)

 About the estate:

-(The Best Wines of Greece) Lean Karatsalos and Yannis Paraskevopoulos run this estate, which was established in 1994 and is considered one of the most promising in Greece.
-Production here is divided between two wine-growing areas.
-One is in the Cyclades, on the island of Santorini, in the Episkopi area, producing a white wine made from Assyrtiko grapes.
-This volcanic island allows this local grape variety, which is very fruity in its youth, to gain minerality with age.
-The other is in the Peloponnese, in Koutsi, a small village where the estate established its winery in 1997.
-In this region, in the heart of the Nemea appellation, it produces local white and red wines, always made from indigenous grape varieties such as Rhoditis and Moshofilero, with pink berries, and Aghiorghitiko or Saint Georges, with small black grapes.
+(The Best Wines of Greece) Lean Karatsalos and Yannis Paraskevopoulos run this winery, founded in 1994 and considered one of the most promising in Greece.
+Production here spans two wine-growing regions.
+One is in the Cyclades, on the island of Santorini, in the Episkopi area, where they produce a white wine made from Assyrtiko.
+This volcanic island allows this local grape variety, which is very fruity in its youth, to develop minerality with age.
+The other is in the Peloponnese, in Koutsi, a small village where the winery established its cellar in 1997.
+In this region, at the heart of the Nemea appellation, it produces both white and red table wines, always made from indigenous grape varieties such as Rhoditis and Moshofilero, with their pink berries, and Aghiorghitiko or Saint Georges, with its small black clusters.

 Customer rating